choll/xtr/README.md

 ## Benchmarks

 Below is the output of `make benchmark` on a stock Ryzen 5950X, with g++ version 10.2.1.
-No cores are pinned.
-Benchmarks with pinning, and on other CPUs will be completed soon.
+No cores are isolated.
+Benchmarks with isolation, and on other CPUs will be completed soon.

 ```
 2021-07-31 22:30:11